udayakumar-s/ej2-angular-docs/ej2-angular/signature/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Signature component
+# Getting started with Angular Signature component

 This section explains how to create a simple Signature, and demonstrate the basic usage of the Signature module in an Angular environment.